IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 Multiple sibling dimensions can be defined, which will create a more complex nested group in the related row or column dimension area.

-The dimensions can be reordered or moved from one area to another via their corresponding chips via drag & drop.
+The dimensions can be reordered or moved from one area to another via their corresponding chips using drag & drop.

 A dimension can also describe an expandable hierarchy via the `childLevel` property, for example:
 ```typescript